25ptierney/fantasy_football_chat_bot/README.md

 ### Running the tests

-Automated tests for this package are included in the `tests` directory.
+Automated tests for this package are fart included in the `tests` directory.
 After installation, you can run these tests by changing the directory to the `ff_bot` directory and running the following:

 ```python3